nightroman/FarNet/PowerShellFar/README.md

 [Contents]

-Background jobs are started from the command line or scripts by the cmdlet `Start-FarJob`, see `Test-Job-.ps1` for examples.
+Background jobs are started from the command line or scripts by the cmdlet `Start-FarJob`, see its help for details and *Test-Job-.ps1* for examples.

 **Rules**

-Objects `$Far` and `$Psf` are not exposed for job code and they should not be accessed in any other way because this is not thread safe.
-Accessing these objects may lead to unpredictable results.
+Objects `$Far` and `$Psf` are not exposed for jobs and they should not be accessed in other ways because this is not thread safe.

-Background jobs should not rely on the process current directory: while they are working it can be changed externally.
-A job should not change the current directory, too.
-But PowerShell current location is totally under control of a job, i.e. the command `Set-Location` is safe and this job location is not visible or changed from outside.
+Jobs should not rely on the process current directory, while they are working it can change externally.
+Jobs should not change the current directory, too.
+But the PowerShell current location is totally up to a job, i.e. the command `Set-Location` is safe and this job location is not used or changed outside.

-Background jobs must not be interactive in any way, they should work absolutely without a user until the end or failure.
-But you can perform interactive part in the main thread (interactive data input or validation with error messages) and then only, having all data ready, start the background part (example of this approach is *Job-RemoveItem-.ps1* which is started in the main thread, where it interacts with a user, then it starts a background job and exits).
+Jobs must not be interactive in any way.
+But you can perform the interactive part in the main session (data input and validation with error messages) and then, having all data ready, start the job.
+Example: *Job-RemoveItem-.ps1*

 In most cases it is fine to call external applications with or without output, see [Console applications](#console-applications).

 **Notes**

-If you close Far and jobs still exist in the job list then for any job you are prompted to abort it, wait for its exit, view its output or discard all jobs and output.
-It is done with GUI message boxes and *Notepad.exe* because on exiting Far UI is not available.
+If you close Far and jobs still exist then for any job you are prompted to abort, wait for exit, view output or discard all jobs and output.
+It is done with GUI message boxes and external editors because on exiting Far UI is not available.

-If it is not enough then there is another way which allows you to choose how to proceed on jobs.
+If it is not enough then there is another way to choose how to proceed with jobs.
 The macro `[F10]` can get control of exit in panels: see [Examples].

 *********************************************************************